stutinayak/text_classfication_metadata_wizard/README.md

 ### Prerequisites
 Jupyter Notebook, PyTorch alternatively Google Colab would suffice.

-Notebooks: all the python notebooks for used in experiments.
+Notebooks: all the python notebooks for used in experiments with result files used for drawing conclusions.

 The experiments are threefold:
 * Predicting disease terms